bbros-dev/goose/book/src/regatta.md

 [Regatta (noun)](https://dictionary.cambridge.org/dictionary/english/regatta)
 : a boat race or series of races.

-## Raft
+## Overview

 Swanling treats the problem of recording the results of distributed load testing as a distributed storage problem.
-Holding that opinion, it is natural to consider building on the [Raft (PDF)](https://raft.github.io/raft.pdf) algorithm, a consensus algorithm for distributed systems.
-While the Raft algorithm is relatively new, Diego Ongaro's Ph.D. [dissertation](https://github.com/ongardie/dissertation#readme) being awarded in 2014, there are [several implementations](https://raft.github.io/#implementations) and it has been widely adopted in distributed computing applications, e.g. Hashicorp's [Consul, Nomad and Vault](https://www.hashicorp.com/resources/raft-consul-consensus-protocol-explained) and Kubernetes [etcd](https://etcd.io/).
+Holding that opinion, it is natural to build on the [Raft (PDF)](https://raft.github.io/raft.pdf) algorithm, a consensus algorithm for distributed systems.

+## Requirements

-## Network
+### Network

-By using Raft algorithm we simplify configuration and setup.
-Of course the ability to send and receive data over a network is integral to the proper functionality of nodes within a Raft cluster.
-Swanling assumes members of your cluster of virtual/physical machines, containers can exchange data with each other.
+The ability to send and receive data over a network is integral to the proper functionality of nodes within a Raft cluster.
+Swanling assumes the cluster of virtual machines, physical machines or containers can exchange data with each other.
 Swanling also assumes that DNS is used to resolve names to IP addresses.

-Using those assumptions, Swanling provides several features that ease configuration and management:
+### Security

+Swanling assumes all network traffic is across a secured, trusted, private network.
+There are no active plans alter this.
+While PR's are welcome, our current view is that network security is not trivial, and pseudo-security, or security theater creates more risks than it eliminates, while imposing real performance costs.

+## Features

+In addition to these requirements/assumptions, using the Raft algorithm further simplifies configuration and setup, and Swanling adopts several conventions that still further eases configuration and management.

-- The regatta leader (hence followers) are elected automatically: No need to configure and track manager and worker nodes.
+- Dynamic leadership: The `regatta` leader (hence followers) are elected automatically.
+There is no need to configure and track manager and worker nodes.
-- The regatta size dynamically grows and shrinks.
+- Dynamic regatta size: The `regatta` size can dynamically grow or shrink.
-- Within reason, data survives network outages and cluster members crashing or exiting the cluster.
+- Distributed Storage: Within reason, data can survive network outages and cluster members crashing or exiting the cluster.
+- Configurable storage precision/size trade-offs: High Dynamic Range Histogram (HdrHistogram) provide storage that maintains a fixed (but not optimal) cost in both space and time.
+The memory footprint depends solely on the dynamic range and precision chosen, not the number of data values.
+- Throughput and response distributions: Both distributions are recorded in HdrHistogram data structures.

+## Data persistence

+Data is persisted in memory, then synchronized among raft cluster members.
+Data is synchronized across the cluster a configurable number of seconds (`sync_interval`, default: 60 seconds).

-### Libraries
+### Raft Libraries

+While the Raft algorithm is relatively new, Diego Ongaro's Ph.D. [dissertation](https://github.com/ongardie/dissertation#readme) being awarded in 2014, there are [several implementations](https://raft.github.io/#implementations) and it has been widely adopted in distributed computing applications, e.g. Hashicorp's [Consul, Nomad and Vault](https://www.hashicorp.com/resources/raft-consul-consensus-protocol-explained) and the Kubernetes [etcd](https://etcd.io/).

 - ( 626) [async-raft (was actix-raft)](https://github.com/async-raft/async-raft)
 - (  45) [lol](https://github.com/akiradeveloper/lol)